-- (c) Upon the annual approval of the Illinois Community College Board, reimbursement shall be first provided for transportation, child care services, and other special needs of the students directly related to instruction and then from the funds remaining an amount equal to the product of the total credit hours or units of instruction approved by the Illinois Community College Board, multiplied by the following: - (1) For adult basic education, the maximum reimbursement per credit hour or per unit of instruction shall be equal to (i) through fiscal year 2016, the general state aid per pupil foundation level established in subsection (B) of Section 18-8.05, divided by 60, or (ii) in fiscal year 2017 and thereafter, the foundation level established pursuant to subsection (b) of Section 18-8.15 of this Code, divided by 60;
+- (c) Upon the annual approval of the Illinois Community College Board, reimbursement shall be first provided for transportation, child care services, and other special needs of the students directly related to instruction and then from the funds remaining an amount equal to the product of the total credit hours or units of instruction approved by the Illinois Community College Board, multiplied by the following: - (1) For adult basic education, the maximum reimbursement per credit hour or per unit of instruction shall be equal to (i) through fiscal year 2017, the general state aid per pupil foundation level established in subsection (B) of Section 18-8.05, divided by 60, or (ii) in fiscal year 2018 and thereafter, the prior fiscal year reimbursement level multiplied by the Consumer Price Index for All Urban Consumers for all items published by the United States Department of Labor;

 - (2) The maximum reimbursement per credit hour or per unit of instruction in subparagraph - (1) above shall be weighted for students enrolled in classes defined as vocational skills and approved by the Illinois Community College Board by 1.25; - (3) The maximum reimbursement per credit hour or per unit of instruction in subparagraph - (1) above shall be multiplied by .90 for students enrolled in classes defined as adult secondary education programs and approved by the Illinois Community College Board; - (4) (Blank); and - (5) Funding for program years after 1999-2000 shall be determined by the Illinois Community College Board. - (d) Upon its annual approval, the Illinois Community College Board shall provide grants to eligible programs for supplemental activities to improve or expand services under the Adult Education Act.
-Eligible programs shall be determined based upon performance outcomes of students in the programs as set by the Illinois Community College Board. - (e) Reimbursement under this Section shall not exceed the actual costs of the approved program.

-If the amount appropriated to the Illinois Community College Board for reimbursement under this Section is less than the amount required under this Act, the apportionment shall be proportionately reduced.
+Eligible programs shall be determined based upon performance outcomes of students in the programs as set by the Illinois Community College Board. - (e) Reimbursement under this Section shall not exceed the actual costs of the approved program. - If the amount appropriated to the Illinois Community College Board for reimbursement under this Section is less than the amount required under this Act, the apportionment shall be proportionately reduced.